-Presenting problem: Therapy for Clinical Depression
+Presenting problem: Clinical Depression and a Pair of Louboutins

 Treatment modality: BWRT®